-Tape recorders may not be used at any time during the conducting of a match.
-Recording devices such as video tape cameras, movie cameras or any other type of camera requiring auxiliary lights may not be used during the conducting of the match.
+Absolutely no recording of quiz bowl questions or visual aids is permitted; this includes writing down questions while the contest is in progress.
+Voice recording devices such as video tape cameras, movie cameras, cell phone cameras, or any other type of camera may not be used during the conducting of the match.
 Photographs will be permitted only before or after a match and then only in such a manner as not to be disruptive of the contest.